Cadillac Seville: Fourth generation (1992–1997)

+The Seville Touring Sedan was Motor Trend magazine's Car of the Year for 1992.
+It also made Car and Driver magazine's Ten Best list that year.
+The Seville STS adopted styling cues from the 1988 Cadillac Voyage concept car.

 0–60 mph times were 7.4 seconds for the SLS and 6.9 seconds for the STS.
 Rain sensing wipers, called RainSense, were standard on the STS.

 From 1994, both models were equipped with the GM 4T80 transmission but different final drive.
 There were model specific bumpers, side plastic molding and rear taillights.
-The STS models featured body color front grille, while the SLS models had a chrome plated grille and a Cadillac hood badge.
+The STS models featured body-colored front grille, while the SLS models had a chrome-plated grille and a Cadillac hood badge.
 On the inside, the STS models used more Zebrawood trim compared to the SLS.
 The seats in the STS models were covered with perforated leather in contrast with the non-perforated leather on the SLS.
 The SLS models could have been specified with the optional column shifter.
-The STS models featured Active suspension (CVRSS) while the SLS models were equipped with passive suspension.
-Both models were equipped with speed sensitive steering effort and rear pneumatic Self-levelling suspension, power antenna, soft close trunk lid and 2 driver memories for seats, rear view mirrors, climate control, and sound system settings.
+The STS models featured active suspension (CVRSS) while the SLS models were equipped with passive suspension.
+Both models were equipped with speed-sensitive steering effort and rear pneumatic self-levelling suspension, power antenna, soft-close trunk lid and 2 driver memories for seats, rear view mirrors, climate control, and sound system settings.

+The 1993 addition of the Northstar System, including the Northstar quad-cam 32-valve aluminum V8 and a new unequal-length control arm rear suspension to the STS, helped increase sales.
+The rear suspension previously featured a single transverse leaf spring like the Chevrolet Corvette.